dayofdoom/0x4447_product_front_porch/README.md

 To update the file, download it from S3, add the new email or edit an existing one, and re-upload it by overwriting the original file in S3.

+### SNS Subscription

+Add your email to the created SNS subscription to receive notifications when a new file gets uploaded.

 # Pricing

-All resources deployed via this stack will cost you money based on requests to the site and ammount of file stored in S3.
+All resources deployed via this stack will cost you money based on requests to the site and amount of file stored in S3.

 # How to work with this project